USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

     ##   prop_undersat
     ## 1     0.6656504

-Using only the sample observations, a plot was constructed below of the overall mean (dashed line) along with the ecoregion-specific means (black circles).
+Using only the sample observations again, a plot was constructed of the overall mean (dashed line) along with the ecoregion-specific means (black circles).
 The shaded areas indicate +/- 1 standard deviation.
-Neither dissolved N2O nor the saturation ratio were clearly structured by ecoregion in the sample, but there did appear to be some structure in the equilibrium N2O observations.
+Neither dissolved N2O nor the saturation ratio were clearly structured by ecoregion, but there did appear to be some structure along this variable in the equilibrium N2O observations.

 <img src="NLA_N2O_models_files/figure-gfm/sample_summary_eco-1.png" style="display: block; margin: auto;" />

 The same summary by state is below.

 <img src="NLA_N2O_models_files/figure-gfm/sample_summary_state-1.png" style="display: block; margin: auto;" />

-Finally, the same summary by size category:
+Finally, the same summary by size category.

 <img src="NLA_N2O_models_files/figure-gfm/sample_summary_size-1.png" style="display: block; margin: auto;" />

 ## 2.5 Sample data exploration

-Below, the empirical distribution of N2O observations in the sample was summarized using a density and rug plot below.
-Note the natural log scale of the x axis.
-Both the N2O and equilibrium N2O data had considerable right skew even after the log transformation, which was not unexpected and has been noted in other studies ([Webb et al.
+Below, the distribution N2O concentrations for the sample was summarized using a density and rug plot.
+Note the natural log scale of the x-axis.
-2019](#ref-Webb_etal_2019)).
+Both the dissolved and equilibrium N2O data had considerable right skew even after the log transformation.
+This was not unexpected and has been noted in other studies ([Webb et al. 2019](#ref-Webb_etal_2019)).
 The saturation ratio was also skewed since it was derived from the other two observed variables (i.e., sat_ratio = n2o / n2o_eq).

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O-1.png" style="display: block; margin: auto;" />

-Below are plots of N2O vs. NO3.
+Below are plots of dissolved N2O vs. NO3.
 The first plot shows log(N2O) vs. log(NO3), as well as the ordinal categories assigned to NO3 (vertical lines).
 The leftmost vertical line is dashed and separates the NO3 observations below the detection limit.
+The trend is increasing and nonlinear on the log scale, with increasing variance in N2O as NO3 increased.

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3-1.png" style="display: block; margin: auto;" />

-In the plot above, the trend is increasing and nonlinear on the log scale.
-The increasing variance in N2O along the NO3 gradeient suggested a potential mediator of the relationship between NO3 on N2O.
-Below are plots of N2O vs. NO3 for 6 quantiles of the surface temperature measurements (quantiles increasing from 1 to 6).
-This plot below suggested that the NO3 effect on N2O may have been stronger in lakes with higher observed temperatures.
+Below are plots of dissolved N2O vs. NO3 for 6 quantiles of the surface temperature measurements (quantiles increasing from 1 to 6).
+This plot suggested that the NO3 effect on N2O may have been stronger in lakes with higher observed temperatures.

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3_surftemp-1.png" style="display: block; margin: auto;" />

-The next plot below shows the relationship between N2O and NO3 at 6 different quantiles (increasing 1 to 6) of the log-scaled lake surface area estimates.
+The next plot below shows the relationship between dissolved N2O and NO3 at 6 different quantiles (increasing 1 to 6) of the log-scaled lake surface area estimates.

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3_logarea-1.png" style="display: block; margin: auto;" />

 Similar plots are below, but with NO3 expressed as an ordered categorical variable with 5 levels.
 The positive and monotonic trends area similar to the previous plots where NO3 was treated as continuous.
 Note the large number of observations in the first NO3 category (no3_cat = 1).
-This category represented all of the censored observations for NO3, which was most of the data.
+This category represented all of the observations for NO3 that were below the detection limit, which was most of the data.

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3cat-1.png" style="display: block; margin: auto;" />

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3cat_surftemp-1.png" style="display: block; margin: auto;" />

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3cat_logarea-1.png" style="display: block; margin: auto;" />

-Below is a plot of log(N2O) vs. log(NO3) by ecoregion, which suggested that the NO3 effect on N2O may have varied by ecoregion.
+Below is a plot of log(dissolved N2O) vs. log(NO3) by ecoregion, which suggested that the NO3 effect on N2O may have varied by ecoregion.

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3_ecoregion-1.png" style="display: block; margin: auto;" />

 Below is the same plot as above but for the ordered categorical version of NO3.

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3cat_ecoregion-1.png" style="display: block; margin: auto;" />

 A plot below shows trends by state within just the Temperate Plains (TPL) ecoregion.
 Within states, the number of observations were relatively small, but the trends appeared closer to linear.

 <img src="NLA_N2O_models_files/figure-gfm/summary_N2O_vs_NO3_wsa9state3-1.png" style="display: block; margin: auto;" />

 # 3 Model fitting

-The first regression model was constructed to estimate the joint distribution of log-transformed N2O and equilibrium N2O conditional on the the design factors.
+The first regression model was constructed to estimate the joint distribution of log-transformed dissolved and equilibrium N2O conditional on the the design factors.
 Each log-transformed observation,
 ![i \\in 1,..,N=984](https://latex.codecogs.com/svg.image?i%20%5Cin%201%2C..%2CN%3D984 "i \in 1,..,N=984"),
 for each response,
 ![p \\in 1:P=2](https://latex.codecogs.com/svg.image?p%20%5Cin%201%3AP%3D2 "p \in 1:P=2"),